Play a Video Clip on a Web Page Using HTML

 Play Video in HTML5 on a Web Page

-The latest releases of the major browsers and operating systems support the HTML video tag.
-HTML using the video tag can be written to support older browsers (such as Internet Explorer 8 and early).
+The major browsers and operating systems have long supported the HTML video tag.
 Many video recording devices support MPEG4 video as a file format, though other formats exist.
-Different browsers and operating systems used to have their preferred file format for playing video, however, MPEG4 support has become widespread.
-Playing video in older browsers can be done with Flash or embedding of YouTube or a similar video site's code.
-The file formats for HTML video are:
+Different browsers and operating systems use to have their preferred file format for playing video, however, MPEG4 support has become widespread.

-List of Common HTML Video Formats
+List of Basic HTML Video Formats

 Type | Description | File | Mime | Use |